jspm/project/README.md

 This repo is for managing the jspm project, including the CDN, package manager and associated tooling.

-Issues with the jspm CDN can be posted here.
+Issues with the jspm CDN can be posted here (https://github.com/jspm/project/issues/new).

 For issues with jspm tools, please post to the appropriate repo: